HKU-BAL/Clair3/docs/pileup_training.md

 **Options**

  - `--zstd` : we recommended using [zstd](https://github.com/facebook/zstd) , an extremely fast and lossless compression tool to compress temporary tensor output, which provided much higher compression ratios compared with other compression tools.
- - `--max_depth` :  pileup input summarizes position-level read alignments, therefore depth information varies for various training materials.
+ - `--max_depth` :  pileup input summarizes position-level read alignments where depth information varies for various training materials.
 If need to re-train or fine-tune Clair3 pileup model, we recommend setting a maximum depth based on the maximum-coverage training materials accordingly.

 #### 5. Get truth variants from unified VCF using the `GetTruth` submodule